jrie/flagCookies/README.md

 # flagCookies
-Firefox - flag cookies which track you for deletion.
-And delete those on page reload or while browsing a domain or while closing the tab/window.
+A cookie manager on steroids.

 ## Screenshots

 [![FlagCookies v1.5 - No cookies globally](https://www.picflash.org/img/2017/12/26/lbtljurjgu3y9ps.png "FlagCookies 1.5 - No cookies globally if I dont permit a cookie myself!")](https://www.picflash.org/viewer.php?img=lbtljurjgu3y9ps.png)

-## Requirements and usage

-**Firefox in version 58.0a1 is minimum**

 ## Description

-A cookie manager on steroids.

 Which allows to globally delete all or some domain cookies (with particular permissions), separated by subdomains and even unknown and on every domain/subdomain on page load/reload/tab and window close.